MicrosoftTranslator/DocumentTranslation/docs/index.md

 ### Minimum requirements
 - An Azure subscription
-- A Translator resource in your Azure subscription
+- A Translator resource with a pricing tier of S1 or higher
 - A Blob storage resource in your Azure subscription
 - A Windows 10 or later operating system able to run .Net 5.
 If it fails, install .Net 5 manually from https://dotnet.microsoft.com/download/dotnet/5.0.